wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 ![Traced floor plan outline](/images/tutorial/level_outline.png)
 - We've now got our building outline; the next thing to do is add the contents of the floor.

-- eeGeo’s map format displays the polygons you create differently, depending on the feature type you give them.
+- WRLD’s map format displays the polygons you create differently, depending on the feature type you give them.
 The “building_outline” will appear as the floor of your indoor map.
 On top of it, we’ll add features such as rooms, walls and windows.
 There are additional feature types which can be used to give your map more detail; Refer to the [format documentation](FORMAT.md) for a full list.

 - A good first step is to create the walls and windows around the outside of the floor, using the feature types “wall” and “window”.
 Drawing perfectly straight lines can be tricky in QGIS; fortunately, there are some tools that make it possible to trace polygons with precision.